The ultimate guide to choosing a Confluence AI assistant

 Ready to build an AI assistant that connects to Confluence and all your other essential tools?
 With eesel AI, you can create a single source of truth for your entire team.

-You can get set up in minutes, connect over 100 sources with one-click integrations, and test your AI’s performance risk-free before you go live.
+You can get set up in minutes, connect over 100 sources with one-click integrations, and test your AI's performance before you go live.
 Stop digging for information and start getting answers.

 Try eesel AI for free and see how easy it is to put your company's collective knowledge to work.